Djurgårdens IF Fotboll (women): Djurgården/Älvsjö merger

 From the 2007 season, the team competed as Djurgårdens IF.
 In 2007, the team signed German goalkeeper Nadine Angerer to replace their retiring keeper Bente Nordby.

 Elitettan (2012–15)

 In the 2012 Damallsvenskan season, Djurgården finished eleventh and was relegated to Elitettan.
 In the late 2013, Djurgårdens IF Dam joined the men's football section of Djurgårdens IF Fotboll form having been their own section.

 In October 2015, Djurgårdens IF secured a promotion place to the 2016 Damallsvenskan.

+Damallsvenskan (2016–present)

+Djurgården remained in Damallsvenskan for the following seasons.

+In July 2023, Marcelo Fernández took over as head coach of the team after Magnus Pålsson.

 Stadium

 Djurgårdens IF play their home games on Stockholm Olympic Stadium.
 They have also played their matches as Hjorthagens IP, Älvsjö IP, Kristinebergs IP and Östermalms IP.